Entrepreneurship and the wider university

 Our MA in Journalism is one in best in the country with alumni working at BBC Radio and TV, Channel 4, Al Jazeera and CNN.
 11-time Emmy winner Nicole Young completed the programme in 2002.
 They often host university wide talks with industry professionals which are free to attend as an MBA student.
 If you are interested in moving into the journalism or media industry, having these links are key to making that transition.

-Cass Business School is renowned for impactful, world-class research that’s as relevant to business and industry as it is to academia.
+Bayes Business School is renowned for impactful, world-class research that’s as relevant to business and industry as it is to academia.
 Our research has a positive impact on the real world of business, practitioners and policymakers.
-Cass experts also advise governments and regulatory bodies.
+Bayes experts also advise governments and regulatory bodies.

 Below are some research centres that MBA students have found particularly useful on the programme

-- The Cass M&A Research Centre (MARC), founded in 2008, is the only such research centre at any major business school focused on both the research and practice of M&A.
+- The Bayes M&A Research Centre (MARC), founded in 2008, is the only such research centre at any major business school focused on both the research and practice of M&A.

-- The Centre for Charity Effectiveness at Cass Business School (Cass CCE) is the leading non-profit and philanthropy centre in the UK.
+- The Centre for Charity Effectiveness at Bayes Business School (Bayes CCE) is the leading non-profit and philanthropy centre in the UK.

 - The Costas Grammenos Centre for Shipping, Trade and Finance (STF) facilitates international dialogue between industry, government and academic leaders, and undertakes applied research.